sahilbishnoi26/teradata-mcp-server/docs/DEVELOPER_GUIDE.md

 ## Submitting Code
 All contributions to the repository should be made through the Github pull request process.
+[Contributing to a project step by step instuctions](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)

 The repository admins will review the code for compliance and either provide feedback or merge the code.